slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On analysis

 <!--
-+ rapahelz@X -- The hallmark of clear thinking is skepticism with regard to dominant narratives.
++ x@rapahelz -- The hallmark of clear thinking is skepticism with regard to dominant narratives.
-+ scottadamssays@x -- Complexity is always a cover for fraud.
++ x@scottadamssays -- Complexity is always a cover for fraud.
 In every domain.
-+ wordgrammer@x -- Reality is very complex.
++ x@wordgrammer -- Reality is very complex.
 If you try to understand every situation from every possible perspective, you will spend all of your time learning, but you won’t get anything done.
 Biases are good.
 > *"All rumors about a public figure are to be deemed untrue until he threatens to sue."  -- Nassim Taleb [1960]*
 > *"All the ways of a man are clean in his own sight, but the Lord weighs the motives."  -- Proverbs 16:2*
-> *"Every forecast takes a number from today and multiplies it by a story about tomorrow."  -- morganhousel@x*
-> *"On a poll 79% are right.
-In life, 79% are usually wrong."  -- warikoo@x*

 - if you want to understand how to fix a problem in the world, you have to ask who is profiting from the problem.
 Not who is suffering from it.
 - It's less about the past men than the future men.
 Past actions predict future actions.
 Hoeing around, then getting scared and wanting to "settle down", is basically a guarantee that she has no intention of changing her behavior.
 She's just realizing how much she has to lie.
 Never forget: Your word is your power.